trasz/test/capv.md

 It can return to the caller once.
 Upon return the caller receives the contents of the callee's output buffer, its size, and errno for the cocall(2) itself.
 The buffer contents are copied; the raw capabilities to buffers are not passed to the other side.
-The capabilities _within_ buffers are passed verbatim though.
-Watch out what you send, or strip the 'load capability' permission from buffer capability before passing it to coaccept(2) or cocall(2).
+The capabilities _within_ buffers are passed verbatim though, and can be dereferenced by the other side.
+Watch out what you send, or strip the 'load capability' permission from the output buffer capability before passing it to coaccept(2) or cocall(2).

 The cocall(2) function takes a target capability, which identifies the service to call, and two buffers; the content of the output buffer gets copied to the service side,